 Key Competencies and Objectives

-Master’s programs in data science allow students to develop expertise in a number of in-demand areas including, but not limited to:
+By the time you complete your master’s program in data science, you will have developed extensive expertise in a number of in-demand areas including, but not limited to:

 - Innovative design and research methods